Kelly Molinet, Head of School and Executive Director

 “We have a strong sense of community among the staff and students.
 Alternative educators need alternative students.” —Rob Donoho

 Eitan Fire, Social Studies Teacher

-Eitan earned his undergraduate degree in liberal arts at the nation’s third oldest school: St. John’s College.
-He lived in Israel where he had the opportunity to solidify his understanding of Hebrew.
+Eitan earned his undergraduate degree in liberal arts at St. John’s College, the nation’s third-oldest school.
+He lived in Israel, where he had the opportunity to solidify his understanding of Hebrew.
 Eitan pursued his interest in teaching by working first at The Santa Fe Children’s Museum and then at a Boys and Girls Club in Portland, Oregon.
-Eitan gained critical tools to become the best teacher he could be by gaining his Masters in Teaching at Lewis & Clark College.
-Since then Eitan has returned to his hometown of Boulder and has spent the past five years teaching in the public school system including, most recently, three years in the Boulder Valley School District.
+He gained critical tools to become the best teacher possible by earning his Masters in Teaching at Lewis & Clark College.
+Since then, Eitan has returned to his hometown of Boulder and spent five years teaching in the public school system including three years in the Boulder Valley School District.

 “I strive to ensure that all of my students feel supported and valued by me regardless of where they are in terms of understanding, their values, and/or beliefs.
 I work with all of my students to help them grow into confident adults and positive role models.” – Eitan Fire

 Leslie brings an Master of Arts in counseling and 30 years experience in counseling and education to September School.
 She focuses on genuine, authentic and trustworthy relationships.
 Leslie creates a safe, open atmosphere for students to freely discuss their thoughts and feelings in both one-on-one sessions and larger gatherings.
 In addition to providing support to our students, Leslie teaches classes such as Mind-Body Wellness and Group Class to promote positive growth, stress management and well being.
 While our students navigate the turbulent teen years, Leslie offers support and encouragement and works with students’ parents, guardians and therapists to better understand and assist our students.